-The bill states that a landlord may not charge a prospective tenant a rental application fee unless the landlord uses the entire amount of the fee to cover the landlord's costs in processing the rental application.
+Tenants and landlords - rental application process.
+The act states that a landlord may not charge a prospective tenant a rental application fee unless the landlord uses the entire amount of the fee to cover the landlord's costs in processing the rental application.
 A landlord also may not charge a prospective tenant a rental application fee that is in a different amount than a rental application fee charged to another prospective tenant who applies to rent:

 - The same dwelling unit; or

 - If the landlord offers more than one dwelling unit for rent at the same time, any other dwelling unit offered by the landlord.

-The bill requires a landlord to provide to any prospective tenant who has paid a rental application fee either a disclosure of the landlord's anticipated expenses for which the fee will be used or an itemization of the landlord's actual expenses incurred.
-The landlord is required to make a good-faith effort to reund any unused portion of an application fee within 20 days.
+The act requires a landlord to provide to any prospective tenant who has paid a rental application fee either a disclosure of the landlord's anticipated expenses for which the fee will be used or an itemization of the landlord's actual expenses incurred.
+The landlord is required to make a good-faith effort to refund any unused portion of an application fee within 20 days.

 If a landlord denies a rental application, the landlord shall provide the prospective tenant a written notice of the denial that states the reasons for the denial.

-A landlord who violates any of the requirements created in the bill is liable to the person who is charged a rental application fee for triple the amount of the rental application fee, plus court costs.
+A landlord who violates any of the requirements created in the act is liable to the person who is charged a rental application fee for triple the amount of the rental application fee, plus court costs.
 A landlord who corrects or cures a violation not more than 7 calendar days after receiving notice of the violation is immune from liability.
+A person who intentionally and in bad faith brings a meritless claim against a landlord is liable for the landlord's court costs and reasonable attorney fees in defending the claim.